HTTPS Is GREAT for SEO!

 Users trust secure websites — so it’s a fact that Click thru Rates are proven to increase by having an HTTPS secure site.
 A large majority of users are concerned about their data being intercepted or in some way, stolen online.
 Even if you don’t sell anything, or collect or receive any user data; it is proven that having a Secure website will in the same way create more trust with your audience.
 Make your customers and prospects feel safe and not worry whether their data, information, or even communication is intercepted by the lack of security.
 These are the reasons why more users convert on sites that are Secure and HTTPS.

-Browsers Label Sites as Secure or Not Secure
+Browsers Label Sites as Secure HTTPS or Not Secure HTTP

 Chrome, Firefox, IE, and other browsers label sites in the web address bar as Secure or Not Secure.